Joe Biden’s Campaign Is ‘Single-Handedly’ Sustained By ‘Free Media’ Coverage, Says Nando Vila

 Villa added that following what he believed were poor debate performances, the cable media pundits continued to suggest that Biden “won” or did well.

-“That’s single handedly sustaining his campaign right now.
+“That’s single-handedly sustaining his campaign right now.
 That air, that aura of respectability, or inevitability, or whatever,” he concluded.

-Biden is currently the frontrunner in the 2020 Democratic primary with 27 percent support, with Elizabeth Warren trailing with 26.8 percent support.
+Biden is currently the front-runner in the 2020 Democratic primary with 27 percent support, with Elizabeth Warren trailing with 26.8 percent support.
 He has been the target of attacks from Donald Trump following the beginning of an impeachment probe, which has led the president to suggest that Biden and his son, Hunter, are linked to corruption.
 Although none of Trump’s accusations have been supported by evidence, some are still calling for him to come clean about how his family has purportedly benefited from his political career.

 “Democrats have been loath to give any credibility to the wild rantings of Trump or his bagman Rudy Giuliani, leaving them to sidestep the question of Hunter Biden’s ethics or decision-making, and how much responsibility Joe Biden deserves,” Ryan Grim wrote for The Intercept, adding that Republicans have no problem smearing the Bidens as corrupt to benefit Trump’s re-election campaign.